petter/swe-bench-english-norwegian/README.md

 ## Running the benchmark with OpenCode

-The benchmark script now supports running OpenCode as an agent to solve SWE-bench issues:
+The benchmark script now supports running OpenCode as an agent to solve SWE-bench issues with a live progress TUI:

 ```bash
 python scripts/run_benchmark.py --dataset data/raw/test.jsonl --limit 5